felippe-regazio/ssrfcheck/README.md

 npx ssrfcheck ftp://user:pass@localhost:8080/whatever --allowed-protocols=ftp,http,https --allow-username
 ```

-# What does this Lib?
+# What does this Lib check?

 The library checks for complete URLs focusing on the protocol and domain structure and tells whether is a possible SSRF attack or not.
 This library does NOT checks for path traversal attacks.
 The checks are made in the following order: